LE BOAT AND GROUPE BENETEAU MAKE WAVES WITH NEW 10-YEAR PARTNERSHIP

 The expanded relationship will see the two industry leaders launch a new model and boost Le Boat’s Boat Ownership Program

-We’re delighted to be building upon our long-standing relationship with Groupe Beneteau to support the next stage of Le Boat’s growth journey.”PALM BEACH, FLORIDA, USA, June 14, 2024 /EINPresswire.com/ -- Smith Falls, Canada.
-June 14.
-A new agreement between Le Boat and Groupe Beneteau under their Delphia brand in Poland will see Europe’s largest boat rental company invest over £100m into its international fleet over the next ten years.
+We’re delighted to be building upon our long-standing relationship with Groupe Beneteau to support the next stage of Le Boat’s growth journey”SMITH FALLS, ONATARIO, CANADA, June 17, 2024 /EINPresswire.com/ -- A new agreement between Le Boat and Groupe Beneteau under their Delphia brand in Poland will see Europe’s largest boat rental company invest over £100m into its international fleet over the next ten years.

 The deal will ensure travellers have an even greater range of options to choose from when planning their private boat rental vacation and provides innovation to the current charter market as it stands.
 Of the 400 new Delphia boats slated to be built over the coming decade for Le Boat, 100 will be made in the next three years, including at least 25 in 2025.
 These orders will be a combination of the current Horizon range, plus 34 of a premium new one to two cabin boat, aptly named “Liberty” which will be launched in 2025.